rjimeno/linux-sysadmin-interview-questions/README.md

 * What is the difference between Telnet and SSH?

+    * Simply put, both can be used to establish an interactive shell session to a remote server.
+The key difference is that Telnet sends and receives all its information in clear while, in contrast, the ssh client initiates by establishing secured communication with the server.
+In that way no information is sent in clear.

 * Explain the three load averages and what do they indicate.
 What command can be used to view the load averages?
 * Can you name a lower-case letter that is not a valid option for GNU ```ls```?